floriandejonckheere/powerampd/README.md

 ## MPD Protocol differences

-There are a few differences in protocol response with the official MPD server.
-These differences are mere compliance to the specification rather than the code, and should introduce no incompatabilities.

-- Error handling: the command resulting error is always printed
-- Encoding: special characters are handled better
+There are a few differences in how the application handles certain situations.
+This is usually due to Poweramp not supporting an MPD feature or vice-versa.

 - Consume mode is not supported in Poweramp
 - MPD's random mode maps onto Poweramp's shuffle mode
 - MPD's repeat and single modes map onto Poweramp's repeat mode